Xabaril/JWTSimpleServer/README.md

     }
 	```

-4. In the _Configure_ method, insert middleware to expose the generated token.
+4. In the _Configure_ method, add the middleware to the server exposing the token endpoint and handling it's requests.

 	```csharp
     public void Configure(IApplicationBuilder app, IHostingEnvironment env)